 Are there any similarities with Whisky and Wine?

 Not really!
-A lot of casks that have held wine in a previous life are often used in the maturing process of Single Malt whiskies, this is probably one of the only links between the two.
+Many casks that have held wine in a previous life are commonly used in the maturing process of Single Malt whiskies; this is probably one of the only links between the two.